Concave majorant of stochastic processes and Burgers turbulence: Extremal set of random processes

-We consider here a fluid on an interval $I$, ruled by Burgers equation.
-The considerations of section \ref{ContCase} along with the results obtained in this section yield the following.
-Call $\mathbf{E}_{\psi_{t}}^+$ the set of shock points at time $t$.
-Remember that a shock point is the initial position of a particle which forms at time $t$ the left extremity of a clump.
-Then $\mathbf{E}_{\psi_{t}}^+$ is decreasing with time (lemma \ref{Convex}).
-Let us assume now that the initial potential is a L\'evy process with bounded variation.
-According to theorem \ref{EnvProLevDri} a shock point $a$ at time $t$ is isolated iff
+We consider here a fluid on an interval $I$, ruled by Burgers equation (\ref{Burgers}), with initial potential $\psi$.
+The considerations of Section \ref{ContCase} along with the results obtained in the previous section yield the following results.